Ceasor06/Image-Compression/README.md

 | Image 1 | 7.8224 | 7.892 | 99.623 |
 | Image 2 | 7.8082 | 7.88423 | 99.562 |
 | Image 3 | 7.8312 | 7.8487 | 99.777 |

+The average coding efficiency offered by this approach is 99.654%.
 <hr>

 ### DISCRETE COSINE TRANSFORM